Faxatos/parentalcontrols/README.md

 - Tick-based timer (lag spikes won't count toward elapsed time)
 - Reset at midnight
 - Possibility of stacking unused time (disabled by default)
+- Warning system that alerts players when time is running low

 ## Usage

-The default time limit is 8 hours (`minutesAllowed: 480`), but this along with some other settings can be changed in the `config/parentalcontrols.json` file.
-This can be reloaded on the fly with an operator-only command ([see below](#commands)).
+The default time limit is 8 hours (`minutesAllowed: 480`).
+Players receive a warning message when their remaining time drops to the configured threshold (default: 5 minutes, configurable via `warning_threshold_seconds`).
+Those, along with some other settings, can be changed in the `config/parentalcontrols.json` file.
+Settings can be reloaded on the fly with an operator-only command ([see below](#commands)).

 ### Time Stacking